-Gastroschisis repair is surgery to correct a birth defect that causes an opening in the skin and muscles covering the belly (abdominal wall).
+Gastroschisis repair is a procedure done on an infant to correct a birth defect that causes an opening in the skin and muscles covering the belly (abdominal wall).
 The opening allows the intestines and sometimes other organs to bulge outside the belly.

 More surgery may be needed at a later time to repair the muscles in your baby's belly.